Coltonton/eon-custom-themes/README.md

 - How does all this sorcery work?
 How do I include the self installer in my fork?
 How do I design my own theme to use?
 And possibly publish??
 - - All good questions!
 The code is all open source so please take a look!
 There is also lotsss of information available on how the program works, how to include it in your fork, and even how to design your own in the [DEVREADME](https://github.com/Coltonton/eon-custom-themes/blob/master/developer/DEVREADME.md)
 - Message me on discord @C-ton#2169 if you need any additional help :)
+-  Feel free to check out the [main unoffical community discord server](http://discord.gg/4UKcsmGJDq), and find my own little chat #custom-themes for more support from other then just me!
+Or just to catch me easier!!

+# UnInstalling EON-Custom-Themes:
+Well... this is akward....
+I'LL CHANGE!!!!
+Haha but seriously...
+Want to remove EON-Custom-Themes without a trace?
+It couldnt be more simple!!

+0. (Optional, to restore default boot logo & boot animation) run `exec /data/eon-custom-themes/restore_theme.py` and enter `r` to restore the Comma.ai factory boot logo and boot animation for your device.
+1. Run `exec /data/eon-custom-themes/support/cleanup_files.py` reading and following the prompts, this program will remove any files from EON-Custom-Themes not stored in the main project directory!
+2. Run `cd /data && rm -rf eon-custom-themes` to finish un-installation there should now be no trace of EON-Custom-Themes (unless you skipped step 0)
+3. Cry because you removed EON-Custom-Themes
+4. If doing this because you are sending your device back to Comma/selling be sure to delete all versions of OpenPilot and install their main repo.
+5. Don't forget to unpair your device in the Comma connect app ;)

 # Shameless Plug For A Bee....Cup Of Coffee:
 I also hate to ask but I've put quite an ammount of time in to this project.
 If you like what I've done and do want to help you can buy me a bee....coffee!
-By donating on [PayPal](https://paypal.me/dattech?locale.x=en_US).
+By donating on [PayPal](paypal.me/BrandonSheaffer).
 Just a coupple dollary doo's will mean alot, plese dont feel overly generous I did this for my fun and the community!!